planet-nine-app/iOS-PlanetNineGateway-Framework/README.md

 ## Usage

+### Enabling Deeplinking
+First to enable deeplinking with the Planet Nine app add the `LSApplicationQueriesSchemes` property to your info.plist and add `planetnine` to the array.

 ### One-Time Gateways
 A one-time gateway is the most basic way of interacting with the Planet Nine app.
 One-time gateways let users spend Power one time when prompted from your app.
 To start a one-time gateway import PlanetNineGateway and simply use: